wblachowski/cue-card-scraper/README.md

 # Cue Cards Scraper

 Python script for scraping cue cards from www.ielts-mentor.com website.
-Cue cards are used as a speaking test at exams such as IELTS or C2 Proficiency.
+Cue cards questions are part of a speaking test at exams such as IELTS or C2 Proficiency.
 Each card contains a question on a given topic, along with a few hints on what the candidate should include in their answer.

 ## Usage